Who is Yevgeny Prigozhin? Wagner chief presumed dead in plane crash

 On 23 August, it was reported that a private plane he had boarded was brought thudering to earth in the Tver region after taking off from the capital en route to St Petersburg, killing 10 people on board.

-While it has not been confirmed that he was on board, Prigozhin and his deputy Dmitry Utkin were on the passenger list for the flight.
+While it has not been confirmed that he was on board, Prigozhin and his deputies Dmitry Utkin and Valery Chekalov were on the passenger list for the flight.

 The “accident” looked like retribution for the events of 23 June, when the Wagner chief finally escalated what had been months of scathing criticism of Russia’s conduct of the war by calling for an armed uprising to oust Russia’s defence chiefs Valery Gerasimov and Sergei Shoigu.